Another-Ashl3y/computer_science/Project/Overview.md

 ### Agile

-Literally the exact same as rad...
+Literally the exact same as rad but with a different diagram.
+The project is planned, designed, developed, tested, deployed and reviewed repeatedly until the product is ready for launch.

 ### Extreme